lenra-io/docs/src/markdown/getting-started/create-project.md

 ## Start developing

 Now that you have a new Lenra app project, you can start developing it.
-Be shure you've understand the [Lenra principles](./principles.html) before starting since Lenra is a bit different of the classical frameworks.
+Make sure you've understood the [Lenra principles](./principles.html) before starting since Lenra is a bit different from classic frameworks.

 ### Features

-One of most important thing to know is that Lenra is how to [manage data](../features/data-management.html).
+One of the most important thing to know with Lenra is how to [manage data](../features/data-management.html).

 Find all the features you need for your app in the [{:.btn.link.lenra-icon-arrow-right}features list](../features/)